theREDspace/video-onboarding/README.md

   * Allows for ads to be chosen based on current inventory and possibly targeted based on current user data
 * VAST, VPAID, VMAP
   * Video advertising format standards developed by the IAB (Interactive Advertising Bureau)
-  * We'll all be learning more about this
 * Encrypted Media Extensions (EME)
   * Browser API allowing implementation of DRM (Digital Rights Management)